double16/pet-store/docs/Bower.md

 Dependency management is an important problem to solve and we want to avoid manually downloading and copying JS/CSS and the like into our repository.
 Bower is a popular solution and many projects publish to it.
 There's a bit of work to set up Gradle to invoke Bower (made *much* easier by the gradle-node-plugin), but once done maintenance will be significantly easier.
 Now we have proper dependency management in a Gradle build with one step to an executable.
+Also, it appears that most of this work could be added to the gradle-node-plugin and a new task created for installing Bower dependencies.